GOKARNA TOURISM | TOURIST PLACES TO VISIT & BEACHES IN GOKARNA

 Best Time to Visit Gokarna: October to March

-At a distance of 58 km from Karwar, 75 km from Murudeshwar, 21 km from Ankola, 165 km from Hubli, 163 km from Panjim and 514 km from Bangalore, Gokarna is a small town in the Uttara Kannada District of Karnataka.
-It is a famous pilgrimage center and also one of the top destinations of Karnataka Tourism because of its beautiful beaches.
+At a distance of 21 km from Ankola, 58 km from Karwar, 75 km from Murudeshwar, 163 km from Panjim, 165 km from Hubli, and 514 km from Bangalore, Gokarna is a small town in the Uttara Kannada district of Karnataka.
+It is one of the top places to visit in Karnataka, and among the must-visit places as part of Goa packages.

-The prime attraction of the Gokarna is the Mahabaleshwar Temple which houses the Atmalinga.
+Gokarna is considered one of the famous places of pilgrimage in Karnataka, and among the well-known places to visit near Hubli.
+Sri Mahabaleshwar Temple which houses the Atmalinga is the must include place in Gokarna tour packages.
 The Atmalinga was given to Ravana by Lord Shiva himself.
 Ravana was stopped here for his evening prayers while going back to Lanka.
-He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched ground.
+He had been instructed by Lord Shiva not to keep the Atmalinga on the ground, since it would be fixed wherever it touched the ground.
 Atmalinga was a powerful weapon and devatas did not want Ravana to get such a powerful weapon, fearing destruction.
 Lord Ganesh took the avatar of a boy and offered Ravana to hold the Atmalinga during his prayer.
-Ganesha then kept the linga on ground before Ravana comes back from prayer.
+Ganesha then kept the linga on the ground before Ravana comes back from prayer.
 Ravana, in extreme anger, tried to pull out the Atmalinga from the ground, breaking it in the process.
 These pieces then resulted in the establishment of various temples in Karnataka.

-Besides Mahabaleshwara temple, there are other prominent temples here including Maha Ganapathi temple, Bhadrakali Temple, Varadaraja temple and Venkataramana temple.
+Besides Mahabaleshwara temple, Maha Ganapathi Temple, Bhadrakali Temple, Varadaraja temple and Venkataramana temple are other Gokarna tourist places.
 Apart from being a religious town, Gokarna is also known for its beaches.
-There are many beautiful beaches located close by, which have small shacks serving as accommodation along with many small shops and modern eateries.
-The Om Beach, Kudle Beach, Gokarna Beach, Half Moon Beach and Paradise Beach are the five main beaches here.
+The Om Beach, Kudle Beach, Gokarna Beach, Half Moon Beach, and Paradise Beach are the five main beaches here.
 Gokarna Beach is the town's main beach and pilgrims gather here when they visit the Mahabaleshwar Temple.
-The Kudle Beach is the largest of the five beaches and it is crowded during the peak season November to February.
-Among the beaches in Gokarna, the Om beach is extremely popular among surfers.
+Kudle Beach is the largest of the five beaches and it is crowded during the peak season from November to February.
+Om beach is one of the most renowned beaches in Karnataka, and is extremely popular among surfers.
 The beach gets its name due to the natural formation of the holy Om symbol.

 Gokarna is considered to be the Mukti Stala, where Hindus perform funeral rites.
-Devotees visit Gokarna temple on large number during Mahashivratri and Kartika Purnima festivals.
+Devotees visit the Gokarna temple in large numbers during Mahashivratri and Kartika Purnima festivals.
 The entire town is decorated during the four days of the Mahashivratri festival and the temple deity is taken out in a procession.

-Best time to visit is Oct to Mar.
+The best time to visit Gokarna is from October to March.
 It usually takes one full day to visit Gokarna.

 Kartika mahotsava (November)

-Foreigners and non-Hindus are not allowed inside Gokarna?s temples.
+Foreigners and non-Hindus are not allowed inside Gokarna temples.